 The sheer volume of ultra delicious, not-necessarily-nutritious food on the menu is admittedly one of the best parts about this time of year.
 Sometimes when we overindulge, we don’t feel great about ourselves.
 But here’s the thing: it’s okay to enjoy yourself!
 So one of our holiday stress tips is not to lose sight of your everyday healthy habits while also giving yourself the grace to let loose.

 Do your best to eat healthy meals around the big holiday ones so that when you are faced with a plethora of delicious options, you’ll find snacking on cheese and baked goods that much more enjoyable.
-But perhaps most important of all, get plenty of quality sleep and make sure to partake in physical activity every single day.
+But perhaps most important of all, get plenty of quality sleep (try our night gummies!) and make sure to partake in physical activity every single day.
 Yoga is a simple, low-stress option that you can do from anywhere.
 Simpler yet is just going for a daily walk, which might just be one of the best exercises for overall health.

 Be kind to yourself and others.

 Another one of the best holiday stress tips we can offer is to guide you to kindness, both to yourself and others.
 Whether you’re stuck in a long line at the grocery store, traffic that doesn’t seem to end, or an uncle who won’t stop making boorish comments, it’s truly in your own best interest to remain calm.
 You don’t have to let absolutely everything go – if Uncle Eddie is truly out of line, let the hostess or someone close to the situation know.
 Otherwise, refer back to our earlier holiday stress tip to meditate, go for a walk, and clear your head.